Semiconductors entering earnings season: 30 stocks, 6 layers — what the order books say before Q2 results

 | 6.
 Infrastructure & power | Cooling, REITs, electrical, generation | High (different cycle) |

-Each layer below: 1-paragraph thesis, 3–7 names with crisp verdicts, then the Top pick of the layer in a single sentence.
+Each layer below: brief thesis, names with crisp verdicts, then the Top pick of the layer.

 Verdict — [Action]: [The reason in one line].
 [The caveat in one line].

-Actions used: Core buy (size as full position), Add (build into it), Hold (own but don't add at these prices), Watch (waiting for entry), Hedge (small position as risk offset), Skip (the multiple does not compensate for the risk), Avoid (the equity itself is structurally damaged).
+Actions: Core buy (full position), Add (build into it), Hold (own but don't add at these prices), Watch (waiting for entry), Hedge (small position as risk offset), Skip (multiple does not compensate for the risk), Avoid (the equity itself is structurally damaged).

 Layer 1 — The toll booth: Equipment